magchainsimulationpackage/magchain_simulation_program/tools/readme.md

 # MagChain Analysis

-Python analysis tool with a PyQt5 graphical interface implemented.
+Python analysis tool for MagChain output files with a PyQt5 graphical interface implemented.